Anna-Stacy/gencg_h2501/WeeklyJournals/Week_2.md

 ### Trials
 I tried my hand at generating something itneractive and at first it did not go well.
-Then after some tries I got the circle to move big and small following the cursor.
+I had also lost the image as I had no account.
+So I made an account and later on re-did the image similarly to what I had done back then.

 {% raw %}
 <iframe src="https://editor.p5js.org/Anna-Stacy/full/N8xI2dI3N" width="100%" height="450" frameborder="no"></iframe>